Perspective | No needle, but the damage was done: Here’s why jet injectors fell from favor

 Wrote George: “Line up front to rear, shirts off.
 Medics on both sides, ‘shot guns’ in hand.
 Down the row — ZIT!
 ZIT!
 ZIT!
 ZIT! — two or three in each arm in quick succession.
 Neither painless nor painful — about the same as the needle.
 It was 1966.
 I was 19.
 U.S. Army.”

 That was the same year Jim Galligan was in a Navy boot camp.
-“As was common in boot camp, dark rumors abounded about everything,” wrote Jim, of Alexandria.
+“As was common in boot camp, dark rumors abounded about everything,” wrote Jim, who lives in Alexandria.

 One rumor was that the 10-week boot camp would be cut short because the United States was on the verge of war with China.